karnikram/2026/_posts/2026-04-27-mlip-practical.md

 Given two atoms $i$ and $j$ with their positions $r_i$ and $r_j$, plus their embedding irreps with corresponding Wigner-D matrix $D_{R_{ij}}$ performs a rotation $R_{ij}$ that aligns the inter-atomic vector $r_{ij} = r_j - r_i$ with the z-axis.
 Generally, with one atom fixed at the center of the coordinate system, the other atom has three degrees of freedom to the first atom left, prompting a full SO(3) equivariant architecture.
-<d-cite key="zitnick2022sphericalchannelsmodelingatomic"></d-cite> rotate the coordinate system such that atom $j$ lies on the positive z-axis, removing two more degrees of freedom.
+Zitnick et al.<d-cite key="zitnick2022sphericalchannelsmodelingatomic"></d-cite> rotate the coordinate system such that atom $j$ lies on the positive z-axis, removing two more degrees of freedom.
 Then, the eSEN performs the message passing

 $$